isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-08-16-post-Total Defence Resources.md

 ![](/images/TD40_x_SCDF_x_LTA.jpg)

-As part of Exercise SG Ready, the Singapore Civil Defence Force (SCDF), with support from the Land Transport Authority, will organise Civil Defence (CD) Shelter Open Houses at Dakota (CC8)
+As part of Exercise SG Ready, the Singapore Civil Defence Force (SCDF), with support from the Land Transport Authority, will organise Civil Defence (CD) Shelter Open Houses at Dakota (CC8), Potong Pasir (NE10) and Tan Kah Kee (DT8) MRT stations on 23 February 2024 from 1000hrs to 1600hrs.

+The open houses will show how MRT stations can be converted in public shelters to protect civilians during an emergency.

+Members of the public may walk in to participate, but larger groups of 20 or more will require reservations through the online booking system [here](go.gov.sg/cdshelteropenhouse) before they visit the CD Shelter Open House.

 ********
 #### **Total Defence 2024 Campaign Poster**